lakindu2002/github-metrics-api/README.md

 To do so, this API takes into account the following metrics offered by the GitHub API:

 1. Number of Commits Made by a Particular User
-2. Number of Issues Closed by a Particular User
+2. Number of PRs Closed by a Particular User
-3. The Time Taken To Review a Pull Request
+3. Number of Issues Assigned to a Particular User

 Therefore, each component has been broken down in its own microservice: